-Are my twins identical?February 29th, 2012 in Obstetrics & gynaecology
+Are my twins identical?February 29, 2012 in Medicine & Health / Obstetrics & gynaecology

 Parents may be misinformed during prenatal scans on whether their twins are identical or non-identical, say UCL researchers in a new commentary piece published today in BJOG: An International Journal of Obstetrics and Gynaecology.

 Determining if same-sex twins are identical or non-identical (from one egg or two; monozygotic or dizygotic) is not always straight forward, say the researchers.
 They looked at data from the Gemini study, a birth cohort of 2402 families with twins born in England and Wales in 2007.

 Parents of same sex twins (1586) were asked if they knew whether their twins were identical or not and how they discovered that information.